François Fillon inquiry to remain open

 Fillon, chosen in November as the Republican party candidate for the presidency, has previously rejected the claims, declaring he has "nothing to hide."

-It is alleged that Fillon's wife and children have received public funds for work they did not do.
+It is alleged that Fillon's wife, Penelope, and children have received public funds for work they did not do.

 In a statement, the financial prosecutor's office said it had received the results Wednesday of a preliminary investigation into the allegations of embezzlement of public funds.